-Changing your theme is quite simple if you’re on WordPress (or any other website builder, for that matter).
+Changing your theme is quite simple if you’re on WordPress (or any other AI website builder, for that matter).

 Head to your WP dashboard and find the Install Themes section under Appearance > Themes.
 Type “responsive” into the search bar and watch the palette of options open up before your eyes.

 You now have access to all of the responsive themes in the WordPress database.
 Choose the one you like best, install it, and you’re nearly done.

 All that’s left to do is check that your new theme works and looks equally great on all types of devices and screen sizes.
 If you’re in a pinch, you can leave it here, but we still recommend going through the rest of the tips presented below to be sure everything is as optimized as it could be.

 Mobile screens are a lot smaller than desktop or laptop screens.
 You heard it here first.
 All jokes aside, people often fail to consider this fact when designing their menu options.

 You can afford to make your desktop website’s menu extensive with lots of detailed options, but this could complicate things on mobile.
 You don’t want your users to have to pinch-zoom or scroll left and right to see all the available choices.

 Try to keep everything concise so it can fit within the viewport.
 Here’s how Domino’s Pizza applied this concept in the design of its responsive site.

 The typical sidebar is useless on most mobile websites as well.
 It gets pushed down to the very bottom, so it is barely ever used.
 Your best bet is to conceal the sidebar and make it accessible via a hamburger-style button (see below).

 It’s important to get as much information on your visitors as possible, but not at the expense of user experience.